 We do not know for sure whether the coronavirus can be transmitted from the mother to the baby prior to or during birth.
 Certain studies indicate that this may have happened.

 It is known that the virus can be transferred to the newborn child from the mother after birth.
 Children born to mothers with COVID-19 and who have been infected after birth have shown only mild or no symptoms at all.
 Unless you or your newborn child is seriously ill, you can be with your child while following the advice for infection control given by the health personnel.

 Birth and corona

 The hospital has a responsibility to reduce the risk for you and your baby, for other women giving birth, for newborns and for personnel who need to be at work.
 Refer to your hospital's website for further information.

 If you are not sick or infected, birth will proceed as normal.

 Can I bring a birth companion?

-It is important for you to be able to bring a partner or close relative that can be present prior to, during and after birth.
+You can bring a partner or close relative that can be present prior to, during and after birth.
 The staff at the hospital will do everything they can to meet your needs.
-At the same time, they must comply with the guidelines for infection control and ensure sound operation at the maternity ward.
-For some, it may be relevant to undergo testing for the coronavirus in advance.
-Contact your maternity ward for advice and guidance.

 Breastfeeding and corona